Forecasting a Post-Humanitarian Situation in the Lake Chad Basin

-Isaac ‘Asume’ Osuoka, Executive Director of Social Action reflects on field visits and a Roundtable Conference on the Ecological Crisis and Conflict in the Lake Chad Basin, which held in Maiduguri, Borno State, northeastern Nigeria.
+Isaac ‘Asume’ Osuoka, Executive Director of Alone reflects on field visits and a Roundtable Conference on the Ecological Crisis and Conflict in the Lake Chad Basin, which held in Maiduguri, Borno State, northeastern Nigeria.

 As the birthplace of the Boko Haram sect, Maiduguri has been the epicenter of security responses to the violence which has spread to other parts of the Lake Chad area, including territories of Niger, Chad and Cameroon.
 Despite reports of successes by the Nigerian military, most of northern Borno State (areas closest to the receding Lake Chad) remains unsafe.
 Most of the surviving members of communities of northern Borno (and other areas) have been living in camps for Internally Displaced Persons (IDPs) in Maiduguri and other locations for over three years.
 They have no immediate hope of returning to their homes as the Boko Haram group continues to kill and abduct people, including young girls.
 Apart from Maiduguri and few parts areas near the capital city of Borno, all police stations and other public infrastructure have been destroyed by Boko Haram.
 Public health facilities and over six thousand classrooms have been destroyed, according to Satomi Ahmed, Executive Chairman of the Borno State Emergency Management Agency (SEMA).